opulencephp/docs/http-workflow.md

 2. [Workflow](#workflow)

 <h2 id="introduction">Introduction</h2>
-RDev uses a single point of entry for all pages.
+Opulence uses a single point of entry for all pages.
 In other words, all HTTP requests get redirected through `index.php`, which instantiates the application and handles the request.
-Here's a breakdown of the workflow of a typical RDev HTTP application:
+Here's a breakdown of the workflow of a typical Opulence HTTP application:

 <h2 id="workflow">Workflow</h2>
 1. User requests http://www.example.com/users/23/profile